vmware-tanzu/tanzu-dev-portal/content/guides/serverless-spring/index.md

 ### Deploying your Serverless Functions

-I mentioned this earlier but one of the benefits of using Spring Cloud Function is that you can write your serverelss applications the same way regardless of what platform you’re deploying to.
+I mentioned this earlier but one of the benefits of using Spring Cloud Function is that you can write your serverless applications the same way regardless of what platform you’re deploying to.
 This means that you just became a serverless developer for AWS, Google, Microsoft and more by learning what you did today.

-In the project there are adapters for AWS Lambda, Azure, and Apache OpenWhisk.
-The Oracle Fn platform has its own Spring Cloud Function adapter.
-And Riff supports Java functions and its Java Function Invoker acts natively is an adapter for Spring Cloud Function jars.
+In the project there are adapters for `AWS Lambda`, `Azure`, and `Apache OpenWhisk`.
+The `Oracle Fn` platform has its own Spring Cloud Function adapter.
+And `Riff` supports Java functions and its Java Function Invoker acts natively is an adapter for Spring Cloud Function jars.

 While the examples below are all using Maven everything we go through can also be used with Gradle.
 If you’re interested in learning more about the adapters please check out the documentation.